denten-books/plain-text/1-chapter.md

 Readers bear the burden of conceptual transference (like the turning of pages).
 In pretending to turn "pages," a reader loses sight of the structures producing the simulation.
 Some would object that such structures are irrelevant or not
-interesting: one does not need to be a mechanic to drive a car, as the saying goes.
+interesting: "one does not need to be a mechanic to drive a car," as the saying goes.
 Yet, particularly in the case of literary devices, the concealed mechanisms concern the structuring of privileged cognitive, as opposed to other, let us say more pedestrian, facilities.
 If an automobile extends the